Lesson 3

 You now know the fourteen stars.
 You know where they come from — five from the Northern Dipper, six from the Southern, one from the pole, two from the ecliptic.
 You know the life-death duality that structures the entire system.
 But stars without a stage are just a cast list without a play.
-The question is: where do these stars actually go?
+Where do these stars actually go?

 This is where the twelve palaces (十二宫) come in.

 The twelve palaces are the frame of the Polar Astrology chart.
 Each palace represents a major domain of your life — your self, your marriage, your career, your wealth, your health, and so on.
-When a chart is cast, the fourteen major stars (along with dozens of auxiliary stars) are distributed across these twelve palaces based on your birth data.
+When a chart is cast, the fourteen major stars (along with auxiliary stars) are distributed across these twelve palaces based on your birth data.
 Which stars land in which palaces — that's your chart.
-That's your life, mapped in stars.

-If you're coming from Western astrology, the concept of "palaces" will feel familiar — they function somewhat like houses.
-But there are important structural differences, and I want to flag those before we go further, because the differences tell you something about how Polar Astrology thinks about human life.
+If you're coming from Western astrology, the concept will feel familiar — palaces function somewhat like houses.
+But there are important structural differences, and they tell you something about how Polar Astrology thinks about human life.

 The Shape of the Chart

-This is worth pausing on, because it embodies one of the core ideas from the foreword: Polar Astrology operates like a discrete, digital system rather than a continuous, analog one.
-The Western chart is a smooth circle with degree-level precision.
+This embodies one of the ideas from the foreword: Polar Astrology operates like a discrete, digital system.
+The Western chart is a smooth circle with degree-level precision — cusps, interceptions, exact degrees.
 The Polar chart is a grid of twelve fixed positions.
-There are no cusps, no interceptions, no degrees.
 A star is either in a palace or it's not.
-The framework is clean, unambiguous, and — as I suggested earlier — more akin to a digital simulation than an analog recording.
+No ambiguity.

-Note: in Taoist horoscopic astrology, there does exist a system of 12 houses that are more similar to Western astrology and that system is somewhat derived from the ascendant like Hellenistic or Vedic astrology (but also not entirely from the ascendant).
-Because we focus on Taoist polar astrology here, we won't discuss that system, but interested readers may want to check taoistastrology.com for more details on the fully whole sign houses.
+A note for readers interested in Taoist horoscopic astrology: there does exist a separate Taoist system of twelve houses more similar to Western astrology, somewhat derived from the ascendant like Hellenistic or Vedic systems (but not entirely).
+Because we're focused on polar astrology here, I won't discuss it — but interested readers can find more at taoistastrology.com.

 The Twelve Palaces

 The palaces are always arranged in the same counterclockwise order, starting from the Life Palace.
-Here they are, with what each one governs:
+Here they are.

 1. The Life Palace — 命宫 (Mìnggōng)